RoccoKTH/Two-axle-Vehicle/README.md

 ## Vehicle steering control

 The poor wheelset steering capability of the two-axle vehicle with passive longitudinal suspensions can be improved with active steering.
 In the example video, one vehicle equiped with **Passive** longitudinal suspensions and one with **Active** longitudinal actuators run over a cirvular curve of 400 m radius with an initial speed of 80 km/h.
 The active suspensions improve the steering capability of the vehicle reducing the dissipated energy between the wheel and the rail.
-As a result, a lower vehicle speed reduction is seen.
-This implies a reduced traction effort required during curve negotiation for the active system.
+As a result, a lower vehicle speed reduction is seen and therefore a longer travelled distance within the same time.

 To give a fair comparison between the two vehicle in terms of energy consuption, the energy used by the actuators is calculated starting from the require actuation power where a global efficiency factor of 0.5 is considerd.